ga4gh/va-spec/docs/source/modeling-foundations.rst

 Study Result Representation
 @@@@@@@@@@@@@@@@@@@@@@@@@@@

 Many users of the VA-Spec provide curated collections of data about a particular variant from a particular study or analysis, as opposed to higher order assertions of knowledge.
-The :ref:`GKS Core-IM<core-information-model>` defines the :ref:`Study Result class<StudyResult>` to support this use case.
+The :ref:`GKS Core-IM<core-information-model>` defines the :ref:`Study Result <StudyResult>` class to support this use case.

 Like the Statement class, it roots a larger data structure supporting clear and precise tracking of the evidence and provenance information, and provides explicit semantics linking a variant to specific data and study context.
 These features of the Core-IM Study Result model are described below.

 Study Result Data Structure
 $$$$$$$$$$$$$$$$$$$$$$$$$$$

-In VA-Spec data, a Study Result roots the data structure below:
+In VA-Spec data, a Study Result object roots the data structure below:

 .. core-im-study-result-data-structure: